davidhunter22/GlobalCrossDLLTemplateStaticOnMSVC/README.md

 Using std::any gives us better type safety and make the code simpler.
 The constraints for the solution are
-1. The Foo header should not know what types it is being instantiated
+1. The Counter header should not know what types it is being instantiated
-2. The code in other DLL that uses Foo\<T> should have to do no special code, they simply can use Foo\<T> as normal
+2. The code in other DLL that uses Counter\<T> should have to do no special code, they simply can use Counter\<T> as normal
 3. A lower priority, the solution should be easy to #ifdef in and out so the simple obvious code above can be used easily for tool chains that work as expecte.d

-In the example code the Foo type is actual called Counter.

 ## Posts concerning this topis, please add more